Keep scrolling down for answers and more stats ...

 Our last president who was neither a Democrat or Republican.

-He and Bill Clinton are in the same club of dubious distinction for being impeached by Congress.
+He, Bill Clinton and Donald Trump are in the same club of dubious distinction for being impeached by Congress.

 It's kind of funny that this president appears on our money given his attempt to break up the Second National Bank and his opposition to paper currency.